Tantrums are difficult for parents and children, but with a foundation of knowledge and a few pointed tactics, the meltdown can be managed with ease.

 I don’t want to tantrum here, but you’re basically saying there’s no hope.

-Well, what we think of conventional meltdowns or tantrums peak at thre and four and by five they are less frequent.
-By six or seven they are week to week.
+What we think of conventional meltdowns or tantrums peak at 3 and 4, and by 5 they are less frequent.
+By 6 or 7, they are week to week.
 Something would have to happen to put your 7-year-old in that space.

 Sometimes my boys will set each other off because they’re brothers.
 Is there a technical difference between conflict and a tantrum?

 Well, you’re a person.
 You might have more than one kid and a job.
-Ideally, you’re generally consisten, but that doesn’t mean you’re running a military school where everything is always the same as the day before.
-It’s an impossible standard and you wouldn’t come across as authentic and human, which is probably even more important than consistency.
+Ideally, you’re generally consistent, but that doesn’t mean you’re running a military school where everything is always the same as the day before.
+It’s an impossible standard, and you wouldn’t come across as authentic and human, which is probably even more important than consistency.

 What’s your ideal method of approaching a tantrum in stressful circumstances.
 The grocery store, for instance.
 It’s the gold standard of tantrums.